 - Add a pivot after each counter.

-- Reset the distance before starting again.
+- Reset the distance before starting the cycle again.

 Rhythm and Timing: The Secret to Flow